Colombia: Conflict Profile

-In 2008 however, the ‘False Positives’ scandal rocked the nation, with allegations that members of the army had murdered hundreds of civilians who were then passed off as rebels (the verified number killed is disputed).
-The practice artificially inflated the apparent success of the government in its fight against the guerrilla, by as much as 40% in 2007, and indicates just how much violence has become part of Colombian society.
+In 2008, however, the ‘False Positives’ scandal rocked the nation, with allegations that members of the army had murdered hundreds of civilians who were then passed off as rebels.
+The verified number of people killed is disputed.
+The practice had artificially inflated the apparent success of the government in its fight against the guerrillas by as much as 40% in 2007, and indicates how much violence has become part of Colombian society.

 Colombia remains the closest ally of the US in South America.
 Its alliance with the US, as well as ideological differences and territorial disputes, have at times caused major friction between Colombia and neighbouring countries Ecuador and Venezuela, though relations have improved in recent years.

 After President Uribe’s bid to run for a third term was ruled unconstitutional, Colombia elected Juan Manuel Santos, a former Defence Minister under Uribe, as President in 2010.
 Santos’ time in power has been marked by a long running peace process with the FARC, which looks to have had notable success so far.

 Re-elected in 2014 on a platform of continuing negotiations with the guerrillas, Santos’ administration has since entered into additional talks with the ELN.
 In an effort to prevent rebel forces making use of a ceasefire to regroup and strengthen their capabilities, negotiations have not included any cessation of hostilities and fighting is still ongoing.
 Although guerrilla groups remain a threat to the government, it is currently believed that neither FARC nor the ELN have the military strength or public support necessary to assume power or pose a serious challenge to constitutional order.

-Although Colombian history has taught us that nothing can be taken for granted, there are therefore, high hopes amongst the population that the current peace process could be the one that finally holds and brings lasting peace to Colombia.
+Although Colombian history means that nothing can be taken for granted, there are high hopes among the population that the current peace process could be the one that finally holds, and brings lasting peace to Colombia.

 Last updated: November 2014.
 Background information published on Insight on Conflict is compiled by volunteer researchers and does not reflect the opinions of Peace Direct.
 For information on how you can contribute to this site, please contact us.

 Thanks for research on this page to Philip Paterson